lturnerbio/TURNER_Scripting_Project/README.md

 BUSCO creates a summary text file in your output directory that will tell you how how "complete" your assembled transcriptome is.

+# Congratulations!

+You should now have an assembled transcriptome!
+Note: this transcriptome is assembled but not annotated.
+To understand which genes are being expressed here, you will need to run through an annotation process.
+There are a handful of ways to achieve this:

 # References

 Andrews, S. (2010).
 FastQC:  A Quality Control Tool for High Throughput Sequence Data [Online].
 Available online at: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/